mia-platform/documentation/docs/console/handbooks/design-overview.md

 ## View creation

-To create the View, simply navigate to the Company Overview, then to Design Overview and select the tab from available Resources ([CRUD](/development_suite/governance/design-overview.md#CRUD), [Endpoints](/development_suite/governance/design-overview.md#Endpoints), [Microservices](/development_suite/governance/design-overview.md#Microservices)).
+To create the View, simply choose from the table the Company in which to create it, then go to Design Overview and select the tab from available Resources ([CRUD](/development_suite/governance/design-overview.md#CRUD), [Endpoints](/development_suite/governance/design-overview.md#Endpoints), [Microservices](/development_suite/governance/design-overview.md#Microservices)).

 Customize the table based on your needs by hiding/displaying column and/or applying filters.